-Trek in the foothills of Mount Everest and see the snow giant in all its glory.
-Suitable for the average walker, this short trek introduces you to the majestic Khumbu region and its rich Sherpa culture.
+Everest Panorama Trek in the foothills of Mount Everest to see the snow giant in all its glory.
+The Everest view trek is suitable for the average walker.
+This short trek introduces you to the majestic Khumbu region and its rich Sherpa culture.

 From Lukla, a leisurely walk through several villages and suspension bridges will take you to Phakding.
 After spending a night in Phakding, you’ll head to Namche and follow a trail that climbs gently up, before ascending a very steep final stretch, to reach Namche Bazaar.

-With karaoke bars, internet cafés, bakeries, shops, even pizzerias, the modern Namche has now become a “tourist-ghetto”.
-It’s very likely that you’ll hear half a dozen languages being spoken around you during your two day stay in Namche.
+With karaoke bars, internet cafés, bakeries, shops, even pizzerias, the modern Namche has now become a “tourist ghetto”.
+It’s very likely that you’ll hear half a dozen languages being spoken around you during your two-day stay in Namche.

 In Tengboche, you’ll also visit the grand Tengboche monastery, the highest ever place of worship that basks in the solitude of a beautifully scenic valley.
 The next day, you’ll return to Namche Bazaar and the following day you’ll return to Lukla.
 The same scenic flight that brought you to Lukla from Kathmandu, awaits you in the tiny airstrip there.
-The return flight to Kathmandu marks the end of your 9 day trekking adventure in Nepal.
+The return flight to Kathmandu marks the end of your 7-day Everest Panorama view trekking adventure in Nepal.

-After your arrival in Kathmandu our representatives at the airport will transfer you to your hotel and help you in checking in.
+After your arrival in Kathmandu, our representatives at the airport will transfer you to your hotel and help you with checking in.

 The flight from Kathmandu to Lukla is 40 minutes of pure mountain experience until we reach the Tenzing-Hillary Airport.
-Our trek begins in Lukla as we descend towards the Dudh Kodhi River before following the trail leading to Namche Bazaar.
+Our trek begins in Lukla as we descend towards the Dudh Koshi River before following the trail leading to Namche Bazaar.

 The trek to Namche Bazar is a steep climb through forests of rhododendron around the Sagarmatha National Park.
 After crossing several suspension bridges and four hours of walking we reach the Sherpa market of Namche Bazaar.